shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-set-up-mobile-in-app-video-mediation.md

     **System** to further refine when
     this mediated bid will compete for an impression.
 1. Under the **Bids** section select the network you created previously.
-.
-Once selected you will be able to add the network's VAST
-    **URL**.
-Replace any dynamic values in
-    the VAST tag with the appropriate creative macro.
+1. Once selected you will be able to add the network's VAST **URL**.
+Replace any dynamic values in the VAST tag with the appropriate creative macro.
-1. **Bid Name** is displayed in the
-    **mediation** dashboard (accessed from the
-    Mediation tab) so use a
+1. **Bid Name** is displayed in the mediation dashboard (accessed from the **Mediation** tab) so use a descriptive name.
-    descriptive name.
 As an example, a good format would be "\<network\> - \<inventory\> - \<geography\> - video" like "MyVideoNetwork - Story Page - US - video".